cba023/alaya-devdocs/docs/EVM智能合约开发.md

 1. Manually changed the instruction code for the normally compiled contract;
 2. The contract compiler version is not consistent with the contract version supported by the network lock;

-When operating a contract in the PlatON network.
+When operating a contract in the Alaya network.
 First, you must confirm the smart contract version supported by the current network, and then select the compiler of the corresponding version pair.

-The normal operation is to use the latest `Truffle`/`PlatON-CDT` officially provided by PlatON to compile/deploy/execute the contract.
+The normal operation is to use the latest `Truffle`/`PlatON-CDT` officially provided by Alaya to compile/deploy/execute the contract.
 At the same time, before switching to the main network, it must be validated on the test network.

 ### Coding Standards